StackVista/stackstate-docs/setup/otel/collector.md

 ### HTTP request compression

 The getting started guides enable `snappy` compression on the collector, this is not the best compression but uses less CPU resources than `gzip`.
 If you removed the compression you can enable it again, or you can switch to a compression algorithm that offers a better [compression ratio](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configgrpc/README.md#compression-comparison).
+The same compression types are available for gRPC and HTTP protocols.

 ### Max batch size